paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-081-civilian-employees.md

 <a id="section-1595"></a>
 ## § 1595.
 Civilian faculty members at certain Department of Defense schools: employment and compensation
-**(a) Authority of Secretary.—** The Secretary of Defense may employ as many civilians as professors, instructors, and lecturers at the institutions specified in subsection (c) as the Secretary considers necessary.
+**(a) Authority of Secretary.—** The Secretary of Defense may employ as many civilians as professors, instructors, and lecturers at the organizations specified in subsection (c) as the Secretary considers necessary.

 **(b) Compensation of Faculty Members.—** The compensation of persons employed under this section shall be as prescribed by the Secretary.

-**(c) Covered Institutions.—** This section applies with respect to the following institutions of the Department of Defense:
+**(c) Covered Organizations.—** This section applies with respect to the following organizations of the Department of Defense:

 (1) The National Defense University.